BryanSchuetz/dai/_news/ict4d-leader-bobby-jefferson-joins-dai-global-health-team.md

 ![Bobby](https://assetify-dai.com/news/bobby%20photoInner.jpg){: .float-left}DAI today announced that [Bobby Jefferson][1] has joined DAI as Vice President and Chief Technology Officer for DAI Global Health, effective May 1.
 A leader in the field of information and communications technology for development (ICT4D), Jefferson will focus on expanding DAI's range of digital health services.

-"DAI is committed to delivering the next generation of tech-enabled health solutions," said [Chris LeGrand][3], President, DAI Global Health.
+"DAI is committed to delivering the next generation of tech-enabled health solutions," said Chris LeGrand, President, DAI Global Health.
 "Bobby brings to our team a wealth of knowledge and connections in the health informatics and technology sectors.
 A proven developer of IT talent in both developed and emerging markets, he has a record of building and leading innovative teams that make a real difference in the health sector and beyond."

 Jefferson most recently served as VP and Director of the Center for Development Informatics at Palladium (formerly Futures Group), where he built a practice focused on ICT for global health programs and adjacent sectors such as agriculture, supply chains, and education.